-View models can be connected to views by using the data-binding capabilities of Xamarin.Forms.
+MVVM uses the data-binding capabilities of Xamarin.Forms to connect view models to views.
 There are many approaches that can be used to construct views and view models and associate them at runtime.
-These approaches fall into two categories, known as view first composition, and view model first composition.
-Choosing between view first composition and view model first composition is an issue of preference and complexity.
-However, all approaches share the same aim, which is for the view to have a view model assigned to its BindingContext property.
+However, all share the same aim, which is for the view to have a view model assigned to its BindingContext property.